excelmaster/seismicDetector/README.md

 - [License](#license)

 ## Project Overview
-This project is designed for the NASA Space Apps Challenge 2024, under the team name "Seismic Military Forces".
+This project is designed for the NASA Space Apps Challenge 2024, under the team name "6_Mic Military Research Unit".
 The project involves:
 - Loading seismic data in MSEED format.
 - Generating spectrograms using `scipy`.
 - Detecting seismic events using a pre-trained YOLO model.